 Most have to be plumbed into the mains water supply.
 This will affect where you can put them in your kitchen and makes them expensive to install.
 The filters will need replacing every six to 12 months at a cost of £20 to more than £90 each, depending on the brand.

 Some models have removable water jugs that you fill from the tap.
-This means you can put them anywhere in your kitchen, but you’ll only get 2-3 litres of water before you’ll need to refill the jug.
+This means you can put them anywhere in your kitchen, but you’ll only get two to three litres of water before you’ll need to refill the jug.

 These are dedicated ice drawers in the freezer.
 You fill the removable compartment with water.
 Then when the ice is ready you twist the dial to release it from the tray, making banging ice cube trays against the kitchen worktop to release stubborn cubes a thing of the past.